prince-makavana/interview-theory-new/General-Interview-Questions.md

 - Fibonacci series
-- Put and patch diff
+- # Put and patch diff
+ANS.
+PUT is for full replacement, and PATCH is for partial updates

 - Normalization
 - Caching use in nodejs